 \subsection{Analysis}

-\paragraph{MMPFN as an Image and Text Classifier,} \cref{fig:perf_by_n_img_feats_img_only} evaluates MMPFN with non-tabular–only inputs.
-For the baseline, we extract the pre-trained DINOv2~\cite{oquab2023dinov2} or Electra~\cite{clark2020electra} $[CLS]$ embedding and train an attached MLP head for classification—an approach that is widely adopted and often near-optimal~\cite{sun2019fine}.
-MMPFN generated non-tabular feature embeddings from the CLS token using only MGM.
-With non-tabular embeddings as the sole inputs, MMPFN is within $\sim$1\% of DINOv2 (69.30\% vs.\ 69.89\%).
-Accuracy increases consistently as the number of image feature tokens grows, indicating that additional tokens capture complementary, higher-resolution information.
-Thus, despite being trained with a tabular synthetic data, MMPFN functions effectively as a classifier over image embeddings cast into tabular-like features, highlighting seamless integration of non-tabular modalities with tabular data.
-We also note that the presence of CAP yields a modest additional gain for MMPFN.
+\paragraph{MMPFN as an Image and Text Classifier.} \Cref{fig:perf_by_n_nontab_pu20}~(a) evaluates MMPFN with non-tabular–only inputs.
+As a baseline, we use pre-trained DINOv2~\cite{oquabdinov2} or Electra~\cite{clark2020electra} $[CLS]$ embeddings with an attached MLP classifier, a widely used and often near-optimal setup~\cite{sun2019fine}.
+MMPFN uses only MGM to generate non-tabular embeddings from the CLS token.
+With these embeddings as the sole inputs, MMPFN remains within $\sim$1\% of DINOv2 (69.30\% vs.\ 69.89\%).
+Accuracy increases with the number of image tokens, suggesting that additional tokens capture complementary, higher-resolution information.
+Although trained on synthetic tabular data, MMPFN effectively classifies image embeddings mapped to tabular-like features, showing that it is not limited to native tabular inputs.
+CAP further provides a modest gain.

-\paragraph{Attention Imbalance.} We empirically investigate attention imbalance in multimodal processing. \cref{fig:perf_by_n_img_feats_img_only} shows the performance of MMPFN when only non-tabular features are provided as input.
-We use PU as the image dataset and Cloth as the text dataset.
-The results show that performance increases as the number of MGM heads increases, indicating that performance improves for both image and text modalities as the number of extracted non-tabular features grows.
-In this setting, CAP is not used to consolidate inputs.
-From these results, we confirm that a PFN trained solely on synthetic tabular data can classify image and text features—once projected into a tabular feature space—with performance comparable to or better than general baselines.
-This suggests that TabPFN has the potential to operate not only as a tabular-specific model but also as a model capable of handling multiple modalities.
+\paragraph{Attention Imbalance.} We empirically analyze attention imbalance in multimodal processing.
+In~\Cref{fig:perf_by_n_nontab_pu20}~(a), MMPFN uses only non-tabular inputs.
+Accuracy increases with the number of MGM heads, showing that additional non-tabular tokens improve performance.
+CAP is not used here.
+These results show that a PFN trained on synthetic tabular data can classify projected non-tabular features competitively with standard baselines.
+TabPFN is therefore not limited to native tabular inputs.

-However, as shown in \cref{fig:perf_by_n_img_feats_img_tab}, when tabular and non-tabular features are provided together as input, naively increasing the number of non-tabular features can degrade performance.
-MMPFN achieves its highest accuracy when the counts of tabular and non-tabular features are similar, and performance declines as one modality dominates the token composition.
-This contrasts with \cref{fig:perf_by_n_img_feats_img_only}, where MMPFN operates in a non-tabular-only setting and does not exhibit a performance drop as the number of non-tabular features increases.
-This non-monotonic pattern is consistent with attention imbalance: when one modality occupies most of the input tokens, it absorbs a disproportionately large share of the attention budget.
-Tokens from the minority modality receive relatively little attention, diluting their useful signals, while noise features from the majority modality may still receive nonzero attention, ultimately degrading performance.